-Samples are stored at < 6° C in the refrigerator at the Environmental Lab in a manner that ensures that they cannot freeze.
+Samples are stored at < 6° C or < 42.8° F in the refrigerator at the Environmental Lab in a manner that ensures that they cannot freeze.
 Preservative, container and holding time requirements are specific for each analyte and are in accordance with 40 CFR Part 136, EPA and ADEC requirements.
 When samples are stored in the Environmental lab refrigerator for more than 24 hours, refrigerator temperature must be recorded to ensure sample temperature compliance.
-Temperature of refrigerator is check visually on a interior thermometer whenever sampling events occur to assure temperature remains within the desired range.
-An automatic, battery-operated data logger for temperature is downloaded quarterly and data entered into EDMS.
+Temperature of refrigerator is checked visually on an interior thermometer whenever sampling events occur to assure temperature remains within the desired range.
+An automatic, battery-operated data logger for temperature is downloaded weekly, and checked for anomalies.
+Any unusually high temperatures are checked to see if they coincide with the storage of collected samples.
+Downloading and data management procedures are on SharePoint and can be found using their SharePoint ID# in Section 21 - Related Documents, Water Meter Calibration SWP.

 Samples are preserved to prevent chemical, physical and/or biological processes from changing the actual concentration of an analyte present at the time of sampling.
 In order to preserve sample integrity until the time of analysis, various preservatives are added to the sample depending on the type of analysis required.
-Acids are sometimes used as preservative and it is important to use correct procedures to handle them safely.
-Some of the commonly used acids are:
+Some of the commonly used preservatives are:

+- Nitric Acid;

+- Sodium Hydroxide:

 - Sulfuric Acid;

-- Nitric Acid;

-- Zinc Acid;
+- Hydrochloric Acid;

-- Sodium Hydroxide (base); and
+- Methanol; and

-- Hydrochloric Acid.
+- Zinc Acetate

 Personal protective gear such as safety glasses and latex/nitrile gloves will be worn when opening sample bottles.
-If samples are collected only for total phosphorus and are not for APDES compliance, thermal preservation (ice) is not required if the sample containers are pre-preserved with acid.